 Identity – At-home dads struggle with their identity as men.
 Society still believes that childcare and household chores are “a woman’s work” so at-home dads often can feel unsure of their manliness.
 This is further complicated by friends, family and even their own spouses not supporting their decision to be at-home dads.
 For some at-home dads, this identity struggle is too great and the family suffers from a man who becomes depressed and frustrated about his perceived failings to “be a man” or he returns to work.
 Fortunately, most at-home dads come to enjoy their unique role and get comfortable changing diapers and folding laundry instead of “bringing home the bacon.”
 These at-home dads are redefining the very definition of masculinity.

 At-home dads have a lot in common with at-home moms, but they are not moms.
 Men have different interests and styles of communication.
 Men parent differently.
 There is something that men gain from fellowship with other men that would be difficult to find in a mom’s group.
 In previous roles, an at-home dad found male friends through work or school.
 But at-home dads are typically much more isolated as noted above.
-The National At-Home Dad Network, our local at-home dad groups, annual convention and discussion forums offer a place for them to connect with new friends who are in the same situation.
+The National At-Home Dad Network, our local at-home dad groups, annual convention and discussion forums offer a place for dads to connect with new friends who are in the same situation.